Why it’s important that we value nature

 How we value nature

-We’re working with government, business and other organisations to ensure that the value of nature is brought into the heart of decision making, both in the UK and around the world.
+We’re working with government, business, financial institutions and other organisations to ensure that the value of nature is brought into the heart of decision making, both in the UK and around the world.

 We use the value of natural capital to advocate for better conservation outcomes.
 For example, by showing that key areas of tiger habitat in Sumatra are important for storing carbon and retaining soil, we can help the government plan in ways that benefit people directly and improve protection of tiger habitat.